GrosSacASac/worka/readme.md

 ### To Do

- * add keywords in package.json and topics (github)
  * expose decorate to compile time
  * allow asynchronous function execution
  * report progress system design (streams ?)
  * es5 and old browser support
  * Opt in for transferable, maybe with [Atomic operations](https://github.com/tc39/ecmascript_sharedmem/blob/master/TUTORIAL.md)
- * Test and document limitations more, how many worker can be created and alive at the same time ?
  * Allow asynchronous functions

 ### Some tests